 Some risk factors are out of your control, such as your age and family history.
 You can reduce other risk factors, though, by working with your doctor and making lifestyle changes.
 Seek treatment for any conditions that may increase your risk for stroke.
 Adopting healthy habits, such as exercising regularly, reducing alcohol intake, and eating a balanced diet can also help decrease your risk.

 Knowing the symptoms of stroke can help you get help quickly and improve your outlook.
 Early treatment can increase your risk for survival and decrease your risk for more serious complications of stroke, which can include:

 - paralysis or muscle weakness on one side of the body

 - memory loss or difficulty thinking and understanding language

 - changes in behavior or mood

-There are other conditions that can mimic the symptoms of a stroke, such as seizures and migraines.
-However, it’s important that you not self-diagnose.
+Other conditions, such as seizures and migraines, can mimic the symptoms of a stroke.
+This is why you shouldn’t try to self-diagnose.
 Even if you have a TIA and your symptoms disappear, don’t ignore the signs.
-A TIA increases the risk for an actual stroke, so you’ll need testing to determine the cause of this stroke, and you’ll need to start treatment to reduce your risk of another one.
-In fact, “more than a third of people who have a TIA end up having a major stroke within one year if they don't receive treatment,” according to the Centers for Disease Control and Prevention (CDC).
+A TIA increases your risk for an actual stroke, so you’ll need testing to determine the cause of your ministroke.
+You’ll also need to start treatment to reduce your risk of having another one.